natalie-cullings/TripleTen-Data-Science-Bootcamp-Projects/Project_01-Basic_Python/README.md

 The dataset is stored as a CSV file named `movies_and_shows.csv`.

 **Note:** The column names given above are reflective of their names *after* they were renamed in the Jupyter Notebook.

-## Objective <a id="objective"></a>

-The primary objective of this project is to investigate whether TV shows that received high ratings during the "Golden Age" of television also attracted the most votes from viewers.

 ## Analysis Process <a id="analysis-process"></a>